ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 --- abstract

-This document defines an application profile for enabling secure group communication for a constrained pub-sub scenario, where Publishers and Subscribers communicate through a broker, using the ACE framework.
+This document defines an application profile for enabling secure group communication for a constrained Publish-Subscribe (pub/sub) scenario, where Publishers and Subscribers communicate through a broker, using the ACE framework.
 This profile relies on transport layer or application layer security profiles of ACE to achieve communication security, server authentication and proof-of-possession for a key owned by the Client and bound to an OAuth 2.0 Access Token.
-The document describes how to request and provision keying material for group communication, and protect the content of the pub-sub client message exchange, focusing mainly on the pub-sub scenarios using the Constrained Application Protocol (CoAP) {{I-D.ietf-core-coap-pubsub}}.
+The document describes how to request and provision keying material for group communication, and protect the content of the pub/sub client message exchange, focusing mainly on the pub/sub scenarios using the Constrained Application Protocol (CoAP) {{I-D.ietf-core-coap-pubsub}}.
 --- middle

 # Introduction

-In the publish-subscribe (pub-sub) scenario, devices with limited reachability communicate via a broker, which enables store-and-forward messaging between these devices.
-This document defines a way to authorize pub-sub clients using the ACE framework {{RFC9200}} to obtain the keys for protecting the content of their pub-sub messages when communicating through the broker.
+In the publish-subscribe (pub/sub) scenario, devices with limited reachability communicate via a broker, which enables store-and-forward messaging between these devices.
+This document defines a way to authorize pub/sub clients using the ACE framework {{RFC9200}} to obtain the keys for protecting the content of their pub/sub messages when communicating through the broker.

-This document specifies how to request, distribute and renew keying material and configuration parameters to protect message exchanges for pub-sub communication, using {{I-D.ietf-ace-key-groupcomm}}, which expands from the ACE framework ({{RFC9200}}).
+This document specifies how to request, distribute and renew keying material and configuration parameters to protect message exchanges for pub/sub communication, using {{I-D.ietf-ace-key-groupcomm}}, which expands from the ACE framework ({{RFC9200}}).
 Message exchanges among the participants as well as message formats and processing follow the specifications for provisioning and renewing keying material in group communication scenarios in {{I-D.ietf-ace-key-groupcomm}}.

-The pub-sub communication using the Constrained Application Protocol (CoAP) {{RFC7252}} is specified in {{I-D.ietf-core-coap-pubsub}}.This document gives detailed specifications for CoAP pub-sub, and describes how it can be adapted for MQTT {{MQTT-OASIS-Standard-v5}}; similar adaptations can extend to other transport protocols as well.
+The pub/sub communication using the Constrained Application Protocol (CoAP) {{RFC7252}} is specified in {{I-D.ietf-core-coap-pubsub}}.This document gives detailed specifications for CoAP pub/sub, and describes how it can be adapted for MQTT {{MQTT-OASIS-Standard-v5}}; similar adaptations can extend to other transport protocols as well.

 ## Terminology